theshpio/infra/README.md

 ## Done

 - `terraform-actions/` - Configures trust relationship between GitHub Actions and AWS account.
-Must be deployed manually.
+Must be deployed locally.
-- `terraform-infra/` - Deploys simple infrastructure on AWS cloud for show-case.
+- `terraform-infra/` - Deploys infrastructure on AWS cloud.
+It will become the base for infra templates.

-## Next steps
+## Next 3 steps
-- [ ] Setup tfsate remote
+- [ ] Setup S3 and DynamoDB to manage tfstate
 - [ ] Refer to current branch, commit
-- [ ] Update doucmentation
+- [ ] Write .md files for each "terraform-<xxx>" to explain approaches and choices, share hints.

 ## Tech Stack